surniaulula/wpsso/README.md

 <p><strong>[Premium]</strong> Complete Schema JSON-LD markup for WooCommerce products (<a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON add-on required</a>).</p>

-<p><strong>[Premium]</strong> Integrates with third-party plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.</p>
+<p><strong>[Premium]</strong> Integrates with other plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.</p>

 <ul>
 <li><p><strong>Reads data from third-party plugins:</strong></p>